 That’s the bold claim made by Globe Life, another provider of term life insurance with no medical exam required.

 Of course, that’s just promotional pricing for the first month of the policy.
 It resets at whatever rate you agree to for the life of the policy the following month.

-With money expert Clark Howard recommending you buy 10 times your annual income in term life insurance, that’s far too little for almost anyone.
+With money expert Clark Howard recommending you buy 10 times your annual income in term life insurance, either one is likely to be far too little for almost anyone.

 This insurer is an A+ rated business by A.M.
 Best.

+Mutual of Omaha will write term life policies that can remain in force until age 80.
 No medical exam is required; you only have to answer a few health questions.
-Term life insurance benefits amount are $100,000 and up.
+Term life insurance benefit amounts start at $100,000 and go up to $300,000.

 As part of the underwriting process, Mutual of Omaha will request your MIB (Medical Information Bureau) report and a pharmaceutical report.
 You can read more about these little-known health dossiers that are complied on you here.